-Although there are many differences between services such as collective taxis and car sharing, there are also many elements (e.g. the concept of road networks, vehicles, passenger demand, or coordination protocols) that are similar and can be shared between the models of all such transport systems and services.
-Judging from the observed low use of general toolkits for the simulation modelling of interactionrich transport systems, it seems that such similarities have not been sufficiently exploited.
-We believe - and, as we shall see, this belief has been confirmed by our results so far - that the difficulties in employing general simulation toolkits, and the consequent lack of reuse in modelling interaction-rich transport systems, stems from the fact that existing toolkits do not take into account the multiagent nature of the ICTpowered transport systems sufficiently and, consequently, fail to provide abstractions for modelling such systems in a direct, natural way.
+Although there are many differences between systems such as collective taxis and car sharing, there are also many elements (e.g. the concept of road networks, vehicles, passenger demand, or coordination protocols) that are similar and can be shared between the models of such transport systems.
+Judging from the minimum use of general toolkits for the simulation modelling of interaction-rich transport systems, it appears that the above similarities have not been sufficiently exploited.
+We believe - and, as we shall see, this belief has been confirmed by our results so far - that the difficulties in employing general simulation toolkits, and the consequent lack of reuse in modelling interaction-rich transport systems, stems from the fact that existing toolkits do not sufficiently take into account the multiagent nature of the ICT-powered transport systems and, consequently, fail to provide abstractions for modelling such systems in a direct, natural way.

-Before explaining how we have solved the problem, let us briefly introduce the very concept of multiagent systems (see e.g. [12] for an in-depth discussion).
+Before explaining how we have solved the problem, let us briefly introduce the very concept of multiagent systems (see e.g. [11] for an in-depth discussion).
 With an acceptable level of simplification, the multiagent system can be defined as a system composed of multiple autonomous entities, termed agents, situated in a shared environment.
-The environment represents the physical space surrounding the agents and the agents can interact with it in two ways.
+The environment represents the physical space surrounding the agents and the agents can interact with the environment in two ways.
 First, agents perform actions that modify the state of the environment; second, in the opposite direction, agents are informed about the state of the environment through perceptions.
-We assume that the agents are endowed with intelligence that allows the agents to select and execute actions that bring them closer to their goals.
-However, as the environment is one and the agents are many, the actions of individual agents can mutually interact and produce results that, for better or worse, cannot be achieved by individual agents alone.
-In addition to implicit interaction through the environment, agents can also interact directly, i.e., bypassing the environment, through message-based communication.
+We assume that the agents are endowed with intelligence that allows them to select and execute actions that lead to their goals.
+However, as the environment is one and the agents are many, the actions of individual agents can mutually interact and produce results that, for better or worse, cannot be achieved by single agents alone.
+In addition to such implicit interaction, agents can also interact directly, i.e., bypassing the environment, through messagebased communication.
 See Figure 1 for a scheme relating the above concepts in a high-level conceptual model of a multiagent system.